NVIDIA-AI-IOT/jetson-trashformers/README.md

 </p>

 ### What is this project about?
 Our project uses neural networks to train the [Robotis BioloidGP](http://en.robotis.com/index/product.php?cate_code=121510) to detect trash and throw it away in trash cans, effectively keeping the office environment clean.
-The current stage of the model allows for detection of white cups (as trash) in various backgrounds.
+The current stage of the model allows for detection of white cups (as trash) in various backgrounds, as well as trashcan symbols.
 The purpose of this project is to provide a use-case example for developers who may wish to use the Jetson™ platform.

 **The code in this repository has only been tested on the NVIDIA Jetson TX2.**